 My son who writes on this blog occasionally and I debate often on whether elders owe more to youth than the other way around in black America.
 We usually end up saying both could do more for the greater good of all.
 Today I’m offering him and youth in general an apology for the lack of impact black elders are responsible for that allowed the 45th president to be Donald J. Trump

-I attended a Sanders rally to find out that if elected how would he unify the party in off year elections?
+I attended a Sanders rally to find out that if elected how would he unify the party in off-year elections?
 I was told he would depend on his existing under thirty, millennial voting block to guide minors and current high school students to vote out candidates who were not progressives when eligible to vote.
-Currently 12 to 17 year olds comprise over 20 million potential voters.
-Add to that the grace and respect that he gave BLM during his campaign compared to the push back by the democratic nominee and most of my own black elders and I am annoyed and troubled.
+Currently, 12 to 17-year-olds comprise over 20 million potential voters.
+Add to that the grace and respect that he gave BLM during his campaign compared to the push back by the democratic nominee and most of my black elders and I am annoyed and troubled.

 Perhaps too many black elders have blind allegiance to the DNC.
 This is why I blog about the philosophical wariness between black baby boomers (my generation) and black millennia.
 Each group has its own implicit biases about the other.